 Now, however, I think I’ve stumbled upon a missing piece to the equation – and it has even less to do with technology than my own antidote of engaging with our kids in and about the media they love.
 In a thoughtful commentary in the New York Times by parent and author Bruce Feiler about his own family and research, I read that “the last few years have seen stunning breakthroughs [from a number of fields] in knowledge about how to make families, along with other groups, work more effectively,” and it’s not just unplugging (see this).

-“Develop[ing] a strong family narrative,” Feiler discovered – helping our kids know who and where they came from with those family-history stories and little rituals (some of the best are the hokiest) clans develop together – helping our children have a sense of family history, is one of the best things parents can do to help them develop self-esteem, resilience, identity, and all the other good things that sustain safety, mental health, and good relationships online and offline.
-“The more children knew about their family’s history, the stronger their sense of control over their lives, the higher their self-esteem and the more successfully they believed their families functioned,” Feiler says psychologists have found.
-Think about the safety that ensures.
+“Develop[ing] a strong family narrative,” Feiler discovered – helping our kids know who and where they came from with those family-history stories and little rituals (some of the best are the hokiest) that clans develop together, helping our children have a sense of family history – is one of the best things parents can do to help kids develop self-esteem, resilience, identity, and all the other good things that sustain safety, mental health, and good relationships online and offline.
+“The more children knew about their family’s history, the stronger their sense of control over their lives, the higher their self-esteem and the more successfully they believed their families functioned,” Feiler writes, citing the work of psychologist Marshall Duke at Emory University.
+Think about the safety that fuels.

 Focus more on internal protections

-Probably because the online safety field believed risk and safety were somehow all about technology, its messaging has always been weighted way too much on the side of external tools for kids’ wellbeing – filtering and monitoring software, parental control, abuse reporting, school rules, laws.
+Probably because the online safety field has long suggested risk and safety online are somehow all about technology, its messaging has always been weighted way too much on the side of external tools for kids’ wellbeing – filtering and monitoring software, parental control, abuse reporting, school rules, laws.
 What about the resilience, confidence, empathy, moral compass – the internal protections – that help them deal with challenges and connect with others successfully for the rest of their lives, the “tools” more important than ever in a networked world?
-Way back in 2008 a national task force on Internet safety found that a child’s psychosocial makeup and home and school environments were better predictors of online risk than any technology a child uses.
+Way back in 2008 a national task force on Internet safety I served on conducted an extensive lit review of the youth online risk research and found that a child’s psychosocial makeup and home and school environments were better predictors of online risk than any technology a child uses.

 So there’s something really substantial, now, for concerned parents to go on: Know that neither your child’s inner strength nor your influence can be swamped by technology and that, even if you believe they can be, there’s something you can do about it – as well as something you can do to reinforce healthy child development.
 You can help your children know themselves better by knowing “they belong to something bigger than themselves … the best single predictor of children’s emotional health and happiness,” Feiler wrote.